Incoming freshman joins Aggies from Greece

 USU Introduces New Women's Basketball Head Coach Jerry Finkbeiner

-USU Women's Basketball vs LMU 2013
+USU vs SJSU Women's Basketball 02/18/2015

-Overall, Finkbeiner has a 492-257 (.657) record in 24 years as a collegiate head coach at Oral Roberts (1996-2013), Southern Nazarene (1991-96) and USU.
-He also ranks 30th in the nation among active coaches with his 492 career wins, while his 65.7 percent winning percentage ranks tied for 48th nationally among active coaches.
+Overall, Finkbeiner has a 546-327 (.625) record in 28 years as a collegiate head coach, including his time at Utah State, Oral Roberts (1996-2013) and Southern Nazarene (1991-96).
+He also ranks 24th in the nation among active coaches with his 546 career wins.

 The Aggies also found success in the classroom under Finkbeiner as five players earned academic all-WAC honors.